Pumpkin Chocolate Chip Cookies that are soft and chewy - not cakey. Packed with warm pumpkin flavor and melty chocolate chips.

 - Vanilla - A high-quality vanilla extract or vanilla bean paste will create a well-rounded flavor.

-- Flour - All-purpose flour works best for soft cookies.
+- Flour - All-purpose flour (plain flour) works best for soft cookies.

-- Spices - I like to use ground cinnamon and ginger for those delightful fall flavors, but you can use any blend of warm spices you like - try ground nutmeg or pumpkin pie spice.
+- Spices - I like to use ground cinnamon and ginger, but you can use any blend of warm spices you like - try ground nutmeg or pumpkin pie spice.

 Things You'll Need